 Niebuhr’s greatest insight for me was this: you can’t solve institutional problems by “finding good people.”

-Every election cycle in Taiwan, everyone searches for “good candidates.”
-Find someone with a good image and good reputation, and feel like there’s hope.
-But Niebuhr would tell you: when a good person enters a bad system, the most likely outcome isn’t that the good person changes the system, but that the system changes the good person.
+Every election in Taiwan, everyone searches for “good candidates.”
+When they find someone with a good image and good reputation, they feel saved.
+But Niebuhr would tell you: when a good person enters a bad system, the most likely result isn’t the good person changing the system, but the system changing the good person.

-Not because good people lack resolve.
-But because the system’s pressure is comprehensive, continuous, and backed by powerful incentive structures.
-Asking someone to rely on personal willpower to fight against an entire system’s inertia is fundamentally unfair.
+Not because good people lack willpower, but because systemic pressure is comprehensive, continuous, and backed by powerful incentive structures.
+Asking someone to rely on personal willpower to fight the inertia of an entire system is simply unfair.

 What can truly change society isn’t more good people.
 It’s better institutions—institutions with checks and balances, transparency, and accountability mechanisms.

 This doesn’t sound romantic.
-But Niebuhr was never a romanticist.
-He was a realist—a realist with theological depth.
+But Niebuhr was never a romantic.
+He was a realist—a realist with a foundation of faith.

 Churches Are No Exception

-If you think “group immorality” only happens in corporations and politics, you might not have carefully observed churches.
+If you think “group immorality” only happens in corporations and politics, you might not have looked carefully at churches.

-Having spent many years in church circles, I’ve observed a heartbreaking pattern: many churches, when handling internal problems—sexual harassment, financial opacity, abuse of power—first react not by facing the problem, but by protecting the organization.
+Having spent many years in church circles, I’ve observed a heartbreaking pattern: many churches, when dealing with internal problems—sexual harassment, financial opacity, abuse of power—react first not by facing the problem, but by protecting the organization.
 “Don’t let outsiders know,” “We’ll handle it internally,” “We must consider the church’s witness.”

-This follows exactly the same logic as corporations handling scandals.
-A group’s self-preservation instinct doesn’t automatically disappear because the group claims to be “of God.”
+This logic is identical to how corporations handle scandals.
+A group’s self-interest instinct doesn’t automatically disappear because the group calls itself “of God.”

-Niebuhr, as a theologian, was particularly clear-eyed about this.
+As a theologian, Niebuhr was particularly clear-eyed about this.
 He never believed religious groups would automatically be more moral than secular ones.
-He believed that religious groups lacking accountability mechanisms could even be more dangerous—because they would use “God’s will” to rationalize group selfishness.
+He believed that religious groups lacking checks and balances could even be more dangerous—because they would use “God’s will” to rationalize group selfishness.

 So was Niebuhr a pessimist?

-His message wasn’t “human nature is too corrupt, give up.”
-It was “human nature has its limitations, so we need something better than naivety.”
-That something better is institutions—thoughtfully designed institutions with self-correcting capabilities.
+His message wasn’t “human nature is too bad, give up,” but rather “human nature has its limitations, so we need something better than naivety.”
+That better thing is institutions—well-designed institutions with self-correcting capabilities.

 What does this mean for individuals?

 First, stop the “good people fantasy.”
-Don’t think that finding a good leader, a good pastor, a good boss solves everything.
-Ask instead: Does this organization have accountability mechanisms?
+Don’t think that finding a good leader, a good pastor, a good boss will solve the problems.
+Ask instead: Does this organization have checks and balances?
 Are there channels for exposing wrongdoing?

 Second, focus on structures.
-Many social problems that appear to be “individual character” issues are actually institutional design problems.
-Low wages aren’t because young people don’t work hard enough—it’s because the labor market structure has problems.
+Many social problems appear to be “individual quality” issues but are actually institutional design problems.
+Low wages aren’t because young people don’t work hard enough—it’s because the labor market structure is problematic.
 Overwork isn’t because employees don’t know how to rest—it’s because corporate culture and performance systems incentivize overwork.

 Third, stay uncomfortable.
 Reading Niebuhr’s book won’t make you feel comfortable.
 But that discomfort is necessary.
 Because only discomfort drives you to do something.

-Moral persons, in an immoral society, don’t automatically produce moral outcomes.
+Moral people in an immoral society won’t automatically produce moral outcomes.
 But a clear-eyed person at least knows where the problem lies.

 And knowing where the problem lies is the first step toward change.